 This is where showrooming happens, where people only just browse through without making a purchase.

-Showrooming undoubtedly has the potential to negatively impact physical retail locations, but only if store owners sit back and let it happen.
+Showrooming undoubtedly has the potential to negatively impact physical retail locations.

-There are certain elements of the shopping experience that simply cannot be duplicated by the internet, and by placing emphasis on these aspects of your business, you’re making it worthwhile for people to bring their wallets up to your counter.
+There are certain elements of the shopping experience that simply cannot be duplicated by the internet.
+By placing emphasis on these aspects of your business, you’re making it worthwhile for people to bring their wallets up to your counter.

 1. Encourage Their Loyalty